 Blue or Green Water

-Blue or green tinted water can indicate two things.
+Blue or green-tinted water can indicate two things.
 If the water is pure green then it is tainted with algae.
 If you’re seeing green water coming out of your faucets, this is most likely due to a buildup of algae in your system.
-Algae are naturally-occurring microbes that can appear when a blockage in a filter or other part of the system builds up over time.
+Algae are naturally occurring microbes that can appear when a blockage in a filter or other part of the system builds up over time.
 One of our experienced plumbers can diagnose where the blockage is coming from and clear your system of algae.
 Copper pipes also tend to leave a greenish coloration in water over time as they wear.
-Unlike algae however, you will notice stains on your sinks and tub as copper evaporates into the water and a residue is left behind.
+Unlike algae, however, you will notice stains on your sinks and tub as copper evaporates into the water and a residue is left behind.
 This should be addressed immediately as copper is potentially harmful to humans in large quantities and can lead to diseases and kidney or liver damage if ingested over time.
 If you’re seeing stains and greenish water from your copper pipes, call one of our experienced plumbers today!

-Another color of water to avoid all costs is black water.
+Another color of the water to avoid all costs is black water.
 Black water is a sign of mold or sewage, especially if the water has an odor.
 Definitely do not use this type of water for anything!
 If you have black coming from your faucets call one of our emergency plumbers immediately.
 We would be happy to come out and test your water and find the source of the problem.

-Discolored water is absolutely cause for concern, but with High Priority Plumbing just one phone call away, there is no need to worry!
+Discolored water absolutely causes for concern, but with High Priority Plumbing just one phone call away, there is no need to worry!
 Our 24-hour plumbing services in the Metro Atlanta area are available for your peace of mind.
 If you are interested in more of our plumbing hacks and services, please give us a call at 770.860.8110.